xhuang8/Leetcode/Interview-Questions 🌟/README.md

 3. Given a hex string, convert that string to a decimal integer C.
 (Note: hex string should have upper and lowercase)

+4. Counting how many 1-bits
+Given an integer n, ccomplete the function getOneBits.

+The function must return a results array with the number of 1's stored at results[0] followed by the position of all 1's in its binary representation in ascending order

+sample case: sample input: n = 161 sample output: 3 1 3 8 explanation: 161 convert to 1010 0001

 ## License